-ADMI MEng in Design and Manufacturing
+The MEng in Design & Manufacturing, from the Advanced Design and Manufacturing Institute (ADMI)

 The Engineering Leadership Course